oat-sa/taohub-articles/forge/documentation-for-core-components/models.md

 Service Oriented Models
 -----------------------

 In order to access the model data, we use services as a unique entry point.
 The services are designed to manage the data from the different data sources.
-The TAO meta-extension contains the main service structure, the service utilities and abstract class to enable the other extensions to extend.\
+The TAO meta-extension contains the main service structure, the service utilities and abstract class to enable the other extensions to extend.<br/>

 The advantages of such an architecture are:

 -   a shared public interface of management method.
 Even though it’s not implemented yet we can use it with only the methods prototype.